vincentserpoul/techblog-hugo/content/post/binding-ethereum-golang.md

 ## Existing issues

 We have still not talked about listening to events.
-There are also still issues as soon as the contract imports other contracts: abigen doesn't allow you to do it.
+There are also still issues as soon as the contract imports other contracts, I will finish the writing once these are done.